John Aislabie: Background and education

 Aislabie's family were originally Yeoman farmers who lived in Hemingbrough.
 His father George Aislabie married into the highly influential Mallory family through Mary Mallory, daughter of Sir John Mallory of Studley Royal.
-He was admitted at St. John's College, Cambridge, in 1687 and at Trinity Hall, Cambridge, in 1692.
+He was educated at St Peter's School, York under the headship of Mr Thomlinson and admitted at St. John's College, Cambridge, in 1687 and at Trinity Hall, Cambridge, in 1692.
 He inherited the Studley estate from his mother's family in 1693, and started serious development of the garden around 1716.
 He was the first in England to introduce natural landscaping and created the water garden at Studley Royal.
 His son, William Aislabie, added the ruins of Fountains Abbey to the estate.